Scholastique Mukasonga: Works

 Ce que murmurent les collines (What the Hills Whisper) is a collection of short stories, some of which are based in the history of Rwanda and oral traditions, while others paint pictures of Rwandan traditional daily life.
-This was her first work that was not centered around the genocide.
+This was her first work that was not centred around the genocide.

-Un Pygmée à l'école is a short story by Mukasonga, written in 2017 and included in a collection entitled La rencontre avec l'autre (The encounter with the Other).
+"Un Pygmée à l'école" is a short story by Mukasonga, written in 2017 and included in a collection entitled La rencontre avec l'autre - 6 nouvelles contemporaines (The Encounter with the Other), along with stories from five other writers.

-With her novel Coeur Tambour (Pounding Heart, Drumming Heart) Scholastique Mukasonga broadened her horizon from Rwanda to the Antilles, the United States and to Brazil.
+With her novel Coeur tambour (Pounding Heart or Drumming Heart), Scholastique Mukasonga broadened her horizon from Rwanda to the Antilles, the United States and to Brazil.
 The book traces Kitami, a girl who becomes a famous singer inspired by an African spirit, Nyabingi, who settles down with the Rastafarians of Jamaica (Nyabingi also inspired this group) and eventually dies under mysterious circumstances involving a sacred drum.

 Returning to autobiography with the publishing of Un si beau diplome !, Mukasonga relates how her father pushed her to obtain a diploma to save her from the threat of death.
 In exile in Burundi, Djibouti, and finally in France, the "beautiful diploma" was a talisman of energy that helped her overcome exclusion and despair.

-Her most recent work came out in March 2020, a novel entitled Kibogo (in French: Kibogo est monté au ciel, "Kibogo Climbed to the Sky").
-It satirizes the question of religion, evangelization, and the extent of their link to the period of colonization.
+Her 2020 novel Kibogo est monté au ciel (lit.
+"Kibogo Climbed to the Sky") satirizes the question of religion, evangelization, and the extent of their link to the period of colonization.